 Meet the buyer…

-How would you sum up the past year in soft drinks?
+How would you sum up the past year in snacking?

-What was the best launch in soft drinks in 2015?
+What was the best launch in snacking in 2015?

 What’s the best way for a supplier to approach you with a new product?

 PB: Preparation is crucial and the best way they can approach is with an informed and coherent plan not only for the launch, but for the longer term.

 Any pet hates when approached by a brand with NPD?

 PB: Quite simply, not giving me enough time to launch products effectively.